What is Apprenticeship?

 Systematic transfer of knowledge from existing workers to apprentices

-Apprenticeships not only benefit companies, but they also benefit the apprentices.
+Youth apprenticeships not only benefit companies, but they also benefit the apprentices.

 These programs are often sought after by high school students who want to jump-start their careers.
 Completing an apprenticeship offers benefits like these and more: